Understanding E-Commerce Shipping: Software, Services, and Solutions

 Table shipping is a method of charging for shipping depending on proximity to the vendor’s origin point.
 This allows the shipping price to reflect the actual cost of moving goods, making for a solid strategy for the business itself.

-Shipping software is a growing technological solution to the difficult task of organizing a shipping network.
+Shipping software for e-commerce is a growing technological solution to the difficult task of organizing a shipping network.
 Software often integrates directly into e-commerce platforms like Amazon and eBay.

 Many e-commerce shipping companies make extensive use of technology in order to manage your shipping strategy.
 These include cloud-based data management, multi-carrier shipping, and improved tracking.